 Vibe: For those who want to live like a local with the benefits of a hotel

-This brand new (as of 2017) 15-room residence-style hotel in the city center is perfect for cost-conscious and extended-stay travelers seeking an authentic experience.
-Rooms sleep two to four guests and have kitchenettes -- complete with dishwasher, fridge, microwave oven, cooking utensils, glassware, and cutlery – as well as rain-showers, free WiFi, and flat screen TVs.
-Though you won’t encounter any staff upon check-in, which is conducted via cell phone, the rooms are cleaned daily and include hotel amenities, like bath products and a Nespresso machine with coffee and tea.
-We found the lowest nightly rates at $116 USD for a studio on a Sunday in November, and the highest rates starting at $191 on weeknights in May and July, though the majority of nights were $226 and up.
+Locate in the city center, this 15-room residence-style hotel is ideal for cost-conscious and extended-stay travelers seeking an authentic experience.
+Rooms sleep anywhere from two to four guests and are equipped with kitchenettes that include a dishwasher, fridge, microwave oven, cooking utensils, glassware, and cutlery.
+There are also rain-showers, free wifi, and flat screen TVs.
+Though you won’t encounter any staff upon check-in (it's all conducted via cell phone), the rooms are cleaned daily and include hotel amenities, like bath products and a Nespresso machine with coffee and tea.
+Rates start at $145 per night, depending on the season.

 Sir Adam Hotel